AdobeDocs/commerce-admin.en/help/stores-purchase/order-processing.md

 **Step 1: Place Order** - The checkout process begins when the shopper clicks **Go to Checkout** on the shopping cart page or [reorders](reorders-allow.md) directly from their customer account.

 **Step 2: Order Pending** - The initial sales order status is `Pending`.
 In this state, the payment has not been processed and the order can still be edited or canceled.
-This will occur when the payment method is configured for authorization mode.
+This occurs when the payment method is configured for authorization mode.

 **Step 3: Receive Payment** - The order status changes to `Processing` when payment is received or authorized.
 Depending on the payment method, you might receive notification when the transaction is authorized or processed.
-This will occur automatically when the payment method is configured for capture or intent sale mode.
+This occurs automatically when the payment method is configured for capture or intent sale mode.

 **Step 4: Invoice Order** - An order is typically invoiced after payment is received.
 The payment method determines which invoicing options are needed for the order.
 After the invoice is generated and submitted, a copy is sent to the customer.
 If the payment method is configured with the `capture` or `intent sale` payment action, an invoice is generated automatically when payment is authorized and captured.